Hedge funds hit by Qualcomm-NXP deal collapse

 “We cut our position from near-10 percent of our portfolio in February down to under 5 percent,” said a trader at one of the top-30 hedge funds with a position in NXP.

-The losses marred what has been an otherwise strong start to the year for ‘event-driven’ funds that specialize in trading around deals.
+The losses marred what has been an otherwise strong start to the year for ‘event-driven’ funds that specialise in trading around deals.

 Up 2.26 percent in the first half of 2018, the average fund outperformed average industry returns of 0.79 percent, industry tracker Hedge Fund Research showed.

-One of the star contributors to portfolio performance has been Sky (SKYB.L), up 52 percent this year as Comcast Corp (CMCSA.O) and Walt Disney Co (DIS.N) compete to buy the company.
+One of the star contributors to portfolio performance has been Sky, up 52 percent this year as Comcast Corp and Walt Disney Co compete to buy the company.

 Also, a number of other China-U.S. deals had successfully completed or were expected to complete which has helped performance, investors said.

-Among them were Marvell Technology (MRVL.O), which announced it had acquired Cavium on July 6, and Microchip Technology (MCHP.O), whose takeover of Microsemi Corp was finalised May 29.
+Among them were Marvell Technology, which announced it had acquired Cavium on July 6, and Microchip Technology , whose takeover of Microsemi Corp was finalised May 29.

 Investors and analysts also pointed to reasons for funds not to sell out of NXP completely.